nallanahaari/PDF-Header-Changer-/README.md

-simple pdf header for multiple pdf files at once.
-Made this for changing headers in assignments.
+**Simple pdf header changer for multiple pdf files at once.
+Made this for changing headers in assignments :)**
-# steps
+# Steps
  1. open Main.ipynb
  2. add folder path where your PDFs are stored in output_folder
  3. Add header string in the corresponding variable.